 Seals use their eyes and sensory whiskers to search for food in relatively shallow water.
-Elephant seals feed at depths of 300-700 m and have eyes that adapt to poor light faster than those of any mammal tested (some six minutes compared with 20 minutes for the human eye).
+Elephant seals feed at depths of 300-700 m and have eyes that adapt to poor light faster than those of any mammal tested; some six minutes compared with 20 minutes for the human eye.
 Despite this capacity, vision is probably of little use at the bottom of their feeding range and they must rely on sensitive whiskers and hearing.
-In fact, the whiskers of seals and sea-lions are so important that a special blood supply at their bases keeps them warm and flexible even in the deepest, coldest waters.
+In fact, the whiskers of seals and sea lions are so important that a special blood supply at their bases keeps them warm and flexible even in the deepest, coldest waters.

 Eyesight is certainly of some use in making sense of the immediate environment, and sirenians need little else to find their food in shallow, clear waters.
-But you'll appreciate that to hunt at depth, as many toothed whales do, communication using sound is generally a better option.
-Sound travels five times faster in water than it does in air, and the toothed whales use a range of high-frequency squeaks, whistles and moans to communicate with each other and coordinate social behaviour, of the type that you saw very dramatically in the coordinated driving of fish by a small pod of bottlenose dolphins off the coast of South Carolina (from 32.50-35.38 in the TV programme).
+But when hunting at depth, as many toothed whales do, communication using sound is generally a better option.
+Sound travels five times faster in water than it does in air, and the toothed whales use a range of high-frequency squeaks, whistles and moans to communicate with each other and coordinate social behaviour, such as the coordinated driving of fish by a pod of bottlenose dolphins, which you will find more about in Section 2.7.